MikeARiv/mikeariv.github.io/index.md

 Software Design / Enginnering:

   Initial development for a Python Login system pulling credentials from a database.
 For ease of use, a .txt file was used.
 Update as needed to check functionality on your file system.
-This artifact was inspired by aspects of previous systems made in java and python.
-Additionaly functionality to be added with encryption in the coming weeks.

   [Artifact 1](https://github.com/MikeARiv/mikeariv.github.io)